Last updated: July 27, 2021

 Not to mention webinars or podcasts!

-I’m not trying to scare you off using content to generate you leads, you absolutely should be doing it.
+I’m not trying to scare you off using content to generate inbound leads, you absolutely should be doing it.
 Just spend a little bit more time planning it.
-Think “would I hand over my contact info for this?”.
+Think “would I hand over my email address for this?”.
 Ask other people the same question.

 A particular favourite is taking some data that you may have within your business, anonymizing it, then doing a deep dive analysis.